 How to Resolve Other In-Course Issues

-If you are experiencing another course-related misunderstanding or problem which you have not been able to resolve with your instructor, contact the associate chair, undergraduate.
+If you are experiencing another course-related misunderstanding or problem which you have not been able to resolve with your instructor, contact the Undergraduate Administrator.